KELLOGG, JAMES MERRITT

 CROSSES DARK RIVER

-Comrade J. M. Kellogg Dies of Heart Disease at Age of Seventy-Seven Years
+Comrade J. M. Kellogg Dies of Heart Disease

 From the rangs of Lincoln Post, G. A. R., yesterday evening was taken Comrade J. M. Kellogg, who donned the blue early in 1861 and went forth from his home in New Jersey to fight for the cause of his country.
 He saw hard service during the long years of the fratricide, which was waged that the United States might remain a united country, and goes to meet his maker with the knowledge that he has done his whole duty and that his services will never be forgotten by a grateful people.